junxit/us-congress-code/title-42/chapter-7/sec-658a.md

 # § 658a.
 Incentive payments to States

-- **(a)** *In general* In addition to any other payment under this part, the Secretary shall, subject to subsection (f) of this section, make an incentive payment to each State for each fiscal year in an amount determined under subsection (b) of this section.
+- **(a)** *In general* In addition to any other payment under this part, the Secretary shall, subject to subsection (f), make an incentive payment to each State for each fiscal year in an amount determined under subsection (b).
 - **(b)** *Amount of incentive payment*
   - **(1)** *In general* The incentive payment for a State for a fiscal year is equal to the incentive payment pool for the fiscal year, multiplied by the State incentive payment share for the fiscal year.
   - **(2)** *Incentive payment pool*